uzz1/TerraFirmaAssessment/README.md

 This project is a containerized single page web application implementing CRUD operations, with Authentication and Authorization.

 The technology stack comprises of:
-ReactJS
-NodeJS
-Express
-MongoDB
-JSON Web Tokens
+ReactJS, NodeJS, Express, MongoDB, JSON Web Tokens, Redux, Docker
-Redux
-Docker

 ## To Start Project